thefirehacker/TimeCapsule-SLM/doc/sync.md

 ### 🔍 Root Cause Analysis

 The application was experiencing a critical synchronization issue where the Deep Research page would get stuck with the message "Waiting for VectorStore from provider..."
-This occurred in two scenarios:
+This occurred in three scenarios:

 1. **Navigation Between Pages**: AI Frames → Deep Research
 2. **Initial Page Load**: Sometimes on direct Deep Research page access
+3. **First Load State Sync**: Even when VectorStore initializes, status shows `processingAvailable = false` despite model being cached

 ### 🎯 Technical Root Cause